defanor/pgxhtml/README.md

 it relies on PostgreSQL for access permissions and security policies, as well as for any business logic that may be needed.

-It is based on WAI, and can be used with CGI, socket activation, Unix domain sockets, or as a standalone HTTP server.
+It is based on WAI, and can be used with (S,Fast)CGI, or various other methods.

 ## Usage